 Indicates if a character is classed as a printing character in the program's current locale.

-#include <ctype.h> int isprint (int character);
+int isprint (int character);

 An object of type int.
 The value of character must be representable as an unsigned char or must equal the value of the macro EOF.
 If it has any other value, the behavior is undefined.